MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Python/README.md

 It provides very high-level dynamic data types and supports dynamic type checking.

 It supports automatic garbage collection.
+What is Python used for?
+Python is commonly used for developing websites and software, task automation, data analysis, and data visualization.
+Since it’s relatively easy to learn, Python has been adopted by many non-programmers such as accountants and scientists, for a variety of everyday tasks, like organizing finances.

+“Writing programs is a very creative and rewarding activity,” says University of Michigan and Coursera instructor Charles R Severance in his book Python for Everybody.
+“You can write programs for many reasons, ranging from making your living to solving a difficult data analysis problem to having fun to helping someone else solve a problem.”

+What can you do with python?
+Some things include:

+Data analysis and machine learning

+Web development

+Automation or scripting

+Software testing and prototyping

+Everyday tasks

+Here’s a closer look at so

 It can be easily integrated with C, C++, COM, ActiveX, CORBA, and Java.